Zoom Visit Preparation

-This page provides you with specific steps to follow if you are ready to request a virtual visit.
+This page provides you with specific steps to follow if you are ready to request an interactive zoom visit.
 It also helps you know what to expect during your visit.
 In addition to reading this page carefully before your virtual visit, please also consult the general overview on the 2021 Virtual Visits page.

-Group coordinators can view available dates by visiting Scheduled Field Trips for the online calendar.
-All groups are required to complete the online registration form.
-Please keep in mind that we can only facilitate one virtual visit per day.
-For K-8 virtual visits, please call the WSU Pullman Field Trips Program at 509-335-4821 or email firstname.lastname@example.org if you have any additional questions.
+All K-8 groups are required to complete the online registration form with the Brelsford WSU Visitor Center.
+Please email the WSU Pullman Field Trips Program at email@example.com if you have any additional questions.

-For high school virtual visits, contact Syndi Jacobson in the Office of Admissions and Recruitment at 509-335-6215 or email@example.com
+For high school virtual visits, contact Syndi Jacobson in the Office of Recruitment at firstname.lastname@example.org.

-2. Choose an exhibition on which your class would like to focus.
-Options are listed on the 2021 Virtual Visits page.
-Have your class spend time engaging the exhibition using the provided virtual assets before your scheduled visit date to get the most out of your experience.
+2. Spend some time viewing the resources on our 2021 Virtual Visits page.
+Have your class spend time engaging the exhibitions using the provided virtual assets before your scheduled visit date to get the most out of your experience.
+Zoom tours in March will focus on either Follow the River: Portraits of the Columbia Plateau or Under the Same Sun and Moon: New Acquisitions from the Collection.

-4. Make sure your students know what is expected of them on Zoom during their virtual visit (see Zoom Best Practices section below).
+4. Make sure your students know what is expected of them on Zoom during their zoom visit (see Zoom Best Practices section below).

-5. Make sure your students have paper and writing/drawing implements (pencil, pen, markers, or crayons) on hand for the virtual visit.
+5. If possible, make sure your students have paper and writing/drawing implements (pencil, pen, markers, or crayons) on hand for the zoom visit.

 Zoom Best Practices